-So is it possible to get a divorce without the consent of my spouse in Canada?
+So, is it possible to get a divorce without the consent of my spouse in Canada?
+The answer to this question is not straightforward.

-Under Canadian law, you do not need your spouse’s consent to get a divorce.
-There are also very few ways your spouse can block you from getting a divorce.
+Under Canadian law, if you meet specific grounds for divorce, you do not need your spouse’s consent to get a divorce.
+However, there are also ways that your spouse can prevent you from getting a divorce.
+In this article, we will explore the grounds for divorce in Canada, when a judge will not grant a divorce, and what happens if you are not granted a divorce.

 Three Grounds For Divorce In Canada